 If the gym is your thing, that’s great; stick with it!
 But if not, what’s the alternative?
 One simple, low-cost option is to increase your activities of daily living.
 My Daily 3 on the Nutrisystem website suggests activities for both the gym set and those preferring the daily living approach.
 Activities that require brisk walking for at least 10 minutes – walking the dog, walking the last half mile to and from work, mowing the grass, etc. – totaling 30 minutes a day, can be good ways to hit the minimum activity requirement.
 Even if you belong to a gym, increasing your activities of daily living can be a path to better health.

 Which brings me back to my bicycle….I have a 20-25 minute ride to work.
 My commute by car would take 15 minutes, so I’m getting 40-50 minutes of exercise at an “incremental cost” of 10-20 min of my normal day – pretty good deal!
 My goal is to bike to work at least 60 times this year.
-It’s not all the exercise I need, but it will be one big contributor to hitting my physical activity goal.
+It’s not all the exercise I need, generic viagra online but it will be one big contributor to hitting my physical activity goal.
 It also beats complaining about the price of gas!